localstack/localstack.github.io/content/blog/2021-09-16-test-monitoring-for-localstack-apps/index.md

 ---
 title: "Test Monitoring for LocalStack Apps"
-description: "Developing Serverless Applications Locally with LocalStack and Debugging Tests with Thundra Foresight"
+description: "Developing Serverless Applications Locally with LocalStack and Debugging Tests with Thundra Foresight."
-lead: "Developing Serverless Applications Locally with LocalStack and Debugging Tests with Thundra Foresight"
+lead: "Developing Serverless Applications Locally with LocalStack and Debugging Tests with Thundra Foresight.
+(Guest blog post by Oguzhan Ozdemir, Solutions Engineer @ Thundra)"
 date: 2021-09-16T13:10:00+02:00
 lastmod: 2021-09-16T13:10:00+02:00
-draft: true
 images: ["image1.png", "image2.png", "image3.png", "image4.png", "image5.png", "image6.png", "image7.png", "image8.png", "image9.png"]
-contributors: ["Oguzhan Ozdemir, Solutions Engineer @ Thundraio"]
+contributors: ["Oguzhan Ozdemir, Solutions Engineer @ Thundra"]
 ---

-LocalStack helps developers prevent receiving scary cloud bills by the end of the month!
-It has an amazing community of developers and I think everybody loves the product because it not only saves money, but also enables a highly efficient local development and test loop for developing cloud apps.
-The best part of LocalStack is that it is open-source by the inception of its initial release.
+LocalStack gives developers the freedom to develop their cloud applications locally (even offline) - enabling a highly efficient dev&amp;test loop.
+It also helps prevent scary cloud bills at the end of every month!
+LocalStack has an amazing community of users, contributors, and supporters - and generally demonstrates a very strong commitment to supporting open source.

 The community uses LocalStack for many use cases such as developing microservice cloud applications.
 One of the strongest use cases why developers use LocalStack is “testing”.
 Since the local testing framework is provided, the need for setting up multiple testing environments on the cloud disappears and distributed microservice applications can easily be developed, tested, and deployed with green tests.